-Command Purpose aaa accounting connection {default list-name} {{{start-stop stop-only} group groupname} none} Establishes the global accounting list.
+Command Purpose aaa accounting connection {default list- name} {{{start-stop stop-only} group groupname} none}

 The list-name is a character string used to name the list you are creating.
 The method keyword is used to designate the real method for the accounting process.